isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

     - title: What manpower details must companies declare/submit?
 How do I declare/submit my manpower details?
       content: |
-        For applicants with a CorpPass account, please login to [GoBusiness portal](https://foodservices.gobusiness.gov.sg/exemptions/login){:target="_blank"}.
+        For applicants with a Corppass account, please login to [GoBusiness portal](https://foodservices.gobusiness.gov.sg/exemptions/login){:target="_blank"}.
 Thereafter, please click on the button “submit manpower” to submit your manpower details.

         Businesses who fail to submit the manpower details within 2 weeks of resuming operations will be in breach of the COVID-19 (Temporary Measures) Act.
 First-time offenders found operating will face a fine of up to $10,000, imprisonment of up to six months, or both.
 Subsequent offences may face a fine of up to $20,000, imprisonment of up to twelve months, or both.